Tesla Surges After Q2 Deliveries Come In Higher Than Expected (NASDAQ:TSLA)

 Tesla Inc (NASDAQ: TSLA) said it delivered about 95,200 vehicles in the second quarter, hitting its promised production and delivery figures and delivering a surprise to critics who had suggested the electric car maker would miss the mark after struggling to meet expectations in previous quarters.

-Analysts expected Tesla to deliver 91,000 vehicles during the quarter, according to estimates compiled by FactSet.
 The news sent Tesla shares surging in after-hours trading.

 The company said it also hit a production record of more than 87,000 vehicles.